gRPC

 String

 gRPC feeds using the ArcGIS authentication type can be shared with write privileges to other users and groups.
 When a gRPC feed is shared with write privileges, users and groups who it is shared with can write data to the feed.
-Do not share a feed with write privileges enabled if you do not want other users and groups to be able to write data to it.
-You can enable and disable write privileges from the feed details page in Velocity.
-Refer to Share feeds for more information.
+Do not share a feed with write privileges turned on if you do not want other users and groups to be able to write data to it.
+You can turn on and turn off write privileges from the feed details page in Velocity.
+For details, refer to share feeds.